 In 2011, he also made a film on the traditional music of Mali, West Africa.

-Salil is a member of Caravan (BSU Faculty World Music Trio) and Guihangtar (guitar and percussion duo performing compositions and arrangements inspired by nature and traditional music not bound by cultural confines).
+Salil is a member of Caravan (BSU Faculty World Music Trio) and Guihangtar (guitar and percussion duo performing compositions and arrangements inspired by nature and traditional music not bound by cultural confines), and a guest percussionist for The Lindsays (Folk/Irish Traditional/Irish music duo).

 West African Drumming Ensemble